Why does leading still feel so heavy ?

 What concerned him most was that the same issues kept repeating.

+Alex didn’t take the assessment because he thought he was failing.
 He took it because he needed to find out how unseen blind spots were quietly creating repeat problems that were draining his energy, team trust, and margins.